Efficient Semantic Segmentation via Lightweight Multiple-Information Interaction Network: EXPERIMENTS

 {\bfseries Improved Flatten Transformer:} In this experimental section, we conducted comparative experiments involving various versions of the enhanced Flatten Transformer.
 Table~\ref{tab:Transformer} illustrates that without utilizing the Flatten Transformer, the segmentation accuracy remains at 68.79\% mIoU.
 However, with the inclusion of the Flatten Transformer, the model's performance improves to 69.01\% mIoU.
 Furthermore, by incorporating the CAB module and an attention module to create a dual-branch structure, the model's accuracy increases to 69.18\% mIoU.
 The highest segmentation accuracy of 69.94\% mIoU is achieved when implementing the feature interaction CC scheme in the dual-branch structure.

 {\bfseries CC Scheme:} In this experimental section, we conducted comparative experiments by adjusting the utilization and placement of the CC scheme.
+For the parameter in the CC module, the default value is set to 0.5.
+It is configured as a learnable parameter, allowing it to adapt and change dynamically with the training iterations.
 Table~\ref{tab:cc} shows that the model achieves a performance of only 68.60\% mIoU without CC usage.
 However, applying the CC scheme exclusively in the basic LFIB we designed enhances the model's performance by 0.58\%.
 Similarly, implementing the CC scheme exclusively in the dual-branch structure within the improved Flatten Transformer (consisting of the attention module and CAB module) results in a performance gain of 0.53\%.
 When the CC scheme is utilized in both LFIB and the improved Flatten Transformer, the model's performance gain increases to 1.34\%, demonstrating significant improvement.

 {\bfseries SegHead:} In our study, we conducted experiments using various combinations of outputs from the decoding stage as inputs to the semantic segmentation head.
 The results, presented in Table~\ref{tab:seghead}, reveal that the optimal performance was attained when the input combination was $\left\{1/2,1/4,1/8\right\}$.